 Garcia and Schweitzer (2015) analyzed economic and social signals about Bitcoin prices.
 These signals included exchange volume, technology adoption, Analysis of Bit coin-related tweets for information, word-of-mouth volume, emotional valence, and opinion polarization.
-The study's findings inform profitable AT strategies for Bitcoin, which leverage the sentiments expressed in social media to generate positive investment returns.
-Vo and Yost-Bremm's (2020) Applied Design Science Study to develop a high-frequency trading strategy for Bitcoin based on six exchanges as their Information Technology artefact.
-Their strategy incorporates indicators related to the financial market and algorithms based on ML.
+The findings of the study inform profitable algorithmic trading strategies for Bitcoin, which leverage the sentiments expressed in social media to generate positive investment returns.
+Vo and Yost-Bremm's (2020) Applied Design Science Study to develop a high-frequency trading strategy for Bitcoin based on six exchanges as their Information Technology artifact.
+Their strategy incorporates indicators related to the financial market and algorithms based on machine learning.
 Chaboud et al. (2014) examined AT and its effects on the FOREX utilizing extensive high-frequency data.
 They observe that AT improves price efficiency by reducing triangular arbitrage opportunities and decreasing autocorrelation of high-frequency returns.
-Hendershott et al. (2011) studied the effect of AT on liquidity by employing the NY Stock Exchange (NYSE) automatic quote dissemination system in 2003 as an external control.
-AT decreases spreads, minimizes adverse Choices, and diminishes trade-related pricing, especially in large firms.
+Hendershott et al. (2011), studied the effect of AT on liquidity by employing the NY Stock Exchange (NYSE) automatic quote dissemination system in 2003 as an external control.
+AT decreases spreads, minimizes adverse choices, and diminishes trade-related pricing, especially in large firms.
 The results of this study indicate that AT contributes to improved liquidity and informativeness of quotes.
-Weller (2018) has challenged the idea that AT can enhance price efficiency.
+Weller (2017) has challenged the idea that algorithmic trading can enhance price efficiency.
 Based on ananalysis of stock-quarter data provided by the Securities and Exchange Commission (SEC), researchers found that the amount of information in prices diminished between 9% and 13% per standard deviation of AT activities one month before the planned disclosure.
 Another innovative tool available to investors, investment funds, and other institutions is the ability to predict market fluctuations with high accuracy through advanced methods and techniques.
-ML, artificial neural networks, DL, etc., are among the methods and techniques that are involved in these processes.
+Machine learning, artificial neural networks, deep learning, etc., are among the methods and techniques that are involved in these processes.

-2.3 Robust portfolio optimization
+2.3.Robust portfolio optimization